-Push your luck mechanics are all about the excitement of “maybe a little more.”
-They’re about gambling.
+Push your luck mechanics are all about the excitement of "maybe a little more."
+They're about gambling.
 The thrill of potentially enormous success, and the devastation of losing it all.
-Prime examples of push your luck games include Can’t Stop, Zombie Dice, Formula D, Dungeon Roll, and Wheel of Fortune.
+Prime examples of push your luck games include Can't Stop

 But relatively few RPGs* (that I can think of, at least) actually use press your luck mechanics the way they are used in games like Zombie Dice.
 Most RPGs use them so that what you're doing is risking some nasty fictional consequences in exchange for fictional good stuff, but within a single one and done roll.
 That makes these mechanics quick and effective, while also tense and interesting, but it means they miss whatever the thrill of the push your luck mechanics in Zombie Dice in might be.